robert-haeussler/splash-snap.github.io/server/README.md

 /api/restart/ is also a special directory: It tells the server to load a change from github

+/github/ should give a 301 Permanant Redirect, and not a 200 OK

 ## Vote

 /votes.js is a dynamic file.
 GET will send a js file: